The Global Health BA, BSc offers students three distinct benefits:

 - Online and blended courses (combination of online and in-class)

-- Specialized options tailored to individual career interests including Global E-Health; Global Health Policy, Management and Systems; Global Health Promotion and Disease Prevention; and Global Health and the Environment
+- Specialized Honours Degree option allows students to choose a specialization tailored to individual career interests including Global E-Health; Global Health Policy, Management and Systems; Global Health Promotion and Disease Prevention; and Global Health and the Environment

-- Hands on, work experience from fourth year practicum in partnership with academic institutions and NGOs in Canada or overseas
+- Hands on, work experience from fourth year practicum (Specialized Honours only) in partnership with academic institutions and NGOs in Canada or overseas

 - Career ready with knowledge and skills from in-class instruction and experiential education opportunities